GEMS OF IRELAND

 Van Gilmer tells the story of his lifelong commitment to social justice

-Healing through music: Audiences experienced orchestral performance as a source of renewal and connection, showing how preservation becomes inseparable from emotional impact.
+• Healing through music: our audiences experience orchestral performance as a source of renewal and connection.

-Justice and community: By uniting faith leaders, nonprofit advocates, and a diverse audience, the orchestra itself became the bridge between grassroots voices and cultural institutions, strengthening community trust and collaboration.
+• Justice and community: By uniting faith leaders and nonprofit advocates with diverse audiences, the orchestra becomes a bridge between grassroots voices and cultural institutions, strengthening community trust and collaboration.

-Cultural memory: The repertoire carried traditions and stories across generations, ensuring they remain alive and relevant in the present, while affirming the identities of the communities represented.
+• Cultural memory: Music and messaging carry traditions and stories across generations, serving an educational role and ensuring they remain alive and relevant today.

-Orchestral preservation: Preserving the orchestra — musicians and repertoire — ensures not only the survival of a tradition, but its power to strengthen communities through healing and justice.”
+• Orchestral preservation: Preserving the orchestra — musicians and repertoire — ensures not only their survival and provides the power to strengthen communities.

-Momentum for the future: November 2 proved that when orchestral preservation is the foundation, communities respond — and with your support, this momentum will carry forward into future seasons.
+• Momentum for the future: Through cultural exchange, community engagement and orchestral preservation communities respond — and with your support, this momentum will carry forward into future seasons.

 Thanks for your kind support!